 Pretty necessary but it is very neglected.
 A continual daily reading of God’s Word should be part of each of our days.
 Don’t neglect the Old Testament.
 Use a reading plan if it helps and don’t worry about getting behind just stay steady and pick up where you leave off each day.
-Personally, I’ve read through the Bible various ways over the years.
+Personally, I’ve read through the Bible in various ways over the years.

 This year my husband and I are reading the Bible together chronologically and using the notes in ESV Gospel Transformation Bible as our devotional.
 In the past, I've enjoyed using the ESV Daily Bible and use the ESV Bible app to have the text read to me as I follow along in my Bible.
 Using my headphones with the text being read helps me to concentrate.
 A companion book that works well with the ESV Daily Bible (it uses the Robert Murray M'Cheyne reading plan) is For the Love of God: A Daily Companion for Discovering the Riches of God's Word.